martinschaible/guide-for-installing-a-mail-server-with-SmarterMail-on-AlmaLinux/README.md

 * Updating Windows is annoying.
 It takes a long time and usually requires a reboot.
 Linux is significantly faster and easier with updates.
 * Microsoft is also annoying.

-This guide will show you how to set up a server with SmarterMail on AlmaLinux 10.
+This guide will show you how to set up a server with **SmarterMail** on **AlmaLinux 10**.
 We'll also cover configuration and provide information on these topics:
 * nginx proxy for webmail.
 * Which RBLs and URIBLs make sense.
 * Migrating data and configuration from the Windows server.

-I'll also describe how to install and configure **Rspamd** on the same server.
+I'll also describe how to install and configure **Rspamd** on the same server:

 Of course, I've obtained a lot of information from various SmarterTools sources and used it here.
 The idea was to create a chronological and complete guide.<br><br>
 :collision: This guide doesn't replace the SmarterTools articles, but rather complements them.<br>